preciofishbone/OmniaFx/docs/tutorials/first-extension/create-feature/README.md

 Now start debugging and activate the feature again.

-Remember to turn on the worker again after debugging it.
+Remember to enable the worker again after debugging it.

 ```
 omnia extensions scale {worker-service-id} --tenantid {tenant-id} --replicas 1